chasemcd/interactive-gym/README.rst

 1. Server based.

-- This runs the environment on a server, allows for any number of human and AI players.
+- This runs the environment on a server and allows for any number of human and AI players.
 At every step, the server will send the required information to all connected clients to update the environment client-side (e.g., the locations and any relevant data of updated objects).

 2. Browser based.